VladimirBeauge/CPU-Ping-Reporter/README.md

 3. Keep runing mpstat on machine C for 10 minutes to collect data on CPU behavior

 ## Experiment 5
-### This should compare the CPU usuage of the machine while getting a DDOSed "script kiddie stuff"
+### This should compare the CPU usuage of the machine while getting a DDOS attack using Metasploit
 1. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
 2. Use metasploit on machine C for 2 hours
 3. Keep runing mpstat on machine C for 10 minutes to collect data on CPU behavior